GlitchSecure/website/_pages/pricing.md

 published: true

 credit-heading: "What is a security testing credit?"
 credit-description: "A credit is a standardised flat-rate unit of work.
-Credits are  used to consistently scope assessments and are sold in annual packages that include unlimited access to our platform and free remediation testing.
-Credits enable your team to plan and launch security testing throughout your secure development life-cycle without the delays and bottlenecks associated with traditional penetration testing firms."
+Credits are  used to consistently scope assessments and are sold in annual packages that include unlimited access to our platform and free remediation testing."

 credit-price: "$3,300"
 credit-price-currency: /yr